 - To learn to use equipment including electronic forms, the internet and press facilities that help achieve the goals.

 - To promote efficient ministers in the churches by opening seminary schools, colleges, institutes, and public schools for academic education.

 - To grow and promote Kachin Baptist Convention with integrity in one strong spirit, and to glorify the name of the Lord by networking with other Christian denominations.

 - To build up fellowship with other denominations through mutual respect.

 Internally Displaced Peoples (IDPs)

-While they have sufficient to eat, they lack the material and other resources to improve their living condtions.
-There are very few employment opportunites for these people and many have to live on handouts from churches and the UNHCR.
+While they have sufficient to eat, they lack the material and other resources to improve their living conditions.
+There are very few employment opportunities for these people, and many have to live on handouts from churches and the UNHCR.
 Their children attend schools and are receiving only a basic education.
-They need opportunities to develop businesses or find employment to improve their standard of living and thereby improving the future prospects for their children.
-Developing employablity or otherwise marketable skillsets, would enable these people to develop and become productive citizens of Myanmar.
+They need opportunities to develop businesses or find employment to improve their standard of living and thereby improving the prospects for their children.
+Developing employability or otherwise marketable skillsets, would enable these people to develop and become productive citizens of Myanmar.
 When the conflict is finally resolved and they return to their homes and land, those skills will enable them to build local economies and rebuild their lives.